Introducing Cornish Distinctiveness

 The development of Cornish Distinctiveness

-In 2014 the Cornish were recognised as a minority under the Council of Europe’s Framework Convention for National Minorities.
+In 2014 the Cornish were recognised as a national minority under the Council of Europe’s Framework Convention for National Minorities.
 In 2015, the Case for Cornwall included a request for greater devolution of heritage matters.

 The Devolution Deal between Cornwall and the UK Government, called for a study of the distinctiveness of Cornwall's historic environment.